 CT myelography can be repeated, with the lumbar puncture performed on the CT table using CT fluoroscopy.

-MRI myelography (with intrathecal Gadolinium) is not approved by FDA and is associated with neurotoxicity particularly if renal function or CSF hydrodynamics are compromised but it has been tried in some cases when other methods has failed to demonstrate the source of CSF leak 9.
-MRI myelography with intrathecal gadolinium has been shown to be more sensitive than CT in that respect 6.
+MR myelography (with intrathecal gadolinium) is not approved by FDA and is associated with neurotoxicity, particularly if renal function or CSF hydrodynamics are compromised but it has been tried in some cases when other methods have failed to demonstrate the source of CSF leak 9.
+MR myelography with intrathecal gadolinium has been shown to be more sensitive than CT in that respect 6.

-Nuclear medicine myelography can also be employed, using intrathecal 111Indium-DTPA, with images obtained typically at 1, 2, 4, 24 and in some instances even 48 hours post injection 9.
-Localisation can be seen as focal accumulation of activity.
+Nuclear medicine myelography can also be employed, using intrathecal 111Indium-DTPA, with images obtained typically at 1, 2, 4, 24 and in some instances even 48 hours post-injection 9.
+Localization can be seen as a focal accumulation of activity.
 In some cases, only indirect evidence of a leak being present 'somewhere' is available, which is only really useful in instances where the diagnosis of CSF leak remains uncertain.
 Indirect evidence includes 9:

 - absent activity over the cerebral convexities at 24 hours